Visit

 Works that explore their maker’s lives or own stories, memories or experiences.
 These works will often explore the politics of the self as well as personal and political identity, and methods of making these parts of ourselves visible.

-Community, Collaboration, and Collective Action
+Community, Collaboration and Collective Action

 Works which explore what it means to work with others to build genuine and meaningful engagement through art and design.
 These works explore notions of collaboration, trust building and acts or communities of solidarity.